 Made up of 118 small islands, connected by 400 bridges and as many boats, Venice is often found high up on lists of the world's most romantic cities, and it's certainly one of the highlights of Europe.
+And lucky for us, it's close enough for a quick weekend break.
 Holidays in Venice should involve a large pinch of the main sights, like St Mark's Square, as well as delicious food and drink.
 The capital of Italy's Veneto region, Venice is known for its incredible ancient buildings sitting atop the Venetian lagoon, its gondolas making their way down the city's canals, and for its ancient artistic traditions.
 Indeed, writers, artists and musicians have been congregating here for hundreds of years.
 Venice was a progressive city before those ever existed, and a major financial power during the Middle Ages and Renaissance.

 Though the city's main areas - Piazza San Marco and the Bridge of Sighs, for example - draw in thousands of tourists every day during the high season, there are plenty of nooks and crannies where you'll find wine bars, hidden churches and plazas inhabited only by locals.
 Set off on foot or boat, and explore this most fascinating of cities.